Associate Professor of History & Society

 Martin Woessner is Associate Professor of History & Society at The City College of New York's Center for Worker Education (CUNY).
 Martin received his BA in history and philosophy from the University of San Francisco in 1999, and his PhD in modern intellectual history from the CUNY Graduate Center in 2006.
 He teaches interdisciplinary courses in twentieth-century intellectual and cultural history at both the graduate and undergraduate levels—courses such as "Inventing the Americas," "Religion in the Americas," "The Age of Extremes," "Weimar in America," "Capitalism and Anti-capitalism from Adam Smith to Slavoj Zizek," "The History of Human Rights," and "Genocide in the Twentieth Century."
 As the director of the Frances S. Patai Program at CWE from 2008-2013, Martin oversaw courses and an annual lecture series devoted to themes in Holocaust, genocide, an human rights studies.
 For CWE's MA Program in the Study of the Americas, Martin has also directed theses on a number of transnational and interdisciplinary topics.

 Martin's first book, Heidegger in America (Cambridge UP, 2011), examines the American reception of the work of the German philosopher Martin Heidegger.
 It covers a wide range of subjects in philosophy, theology, cultural studies, and contemporary theory.
 Martin's current research focuses on transnational intellectual and cultural history in the twentieth century, especially as they relate to issues of human rights and social justice.
 He is particularly interested in the history and theory of moral inquiry.
 Martin's previous work has led to essays and articles on the philosopher and UN human rights advocate Charles Malik, the filmmaker Terrence Malick, and such philosophical novelists as Iris Murdoch and J.M.
 Coetzee, among others.

 Martin has received fellowships from the Center for Humanities as well as the Center for Place, Culture, and Politics—both at the CUNY Graduate Center.
 In 2004 he was the recipient of a Charlotte W. Newcombe Dissertation Fellowship, and in May 2011 he received the Feliks Gross Endowment Award for Outstanding Scholarly Achievement from the CUNY Academy for the Humanities and Sciences.
-For the 2013-2014 academic year Martin has been awarded a CCNY Scholar Incentive Award to pursue his current research projects.
+For the 2013-2014 academic year Martin received a CCNY Scholar Incentive Award to pursue his current research projects.